 October 7, 2014: Registration is now open for the public

 session for the Interprofessional Education (IPE) study in Washington, DC.
 You can

 attend in-person or view the webcast at the Institute of Medicine Open

 Session for Measuring the Impact of Interprofessional Education (IPE) on

 Collaborative Practice and Patient Outcomes: A Consensus Study.
 Click

 here to register to watch the webcast or to attend in-person.
 For more information about this session click here.

 National Center for Interprofessional Practice and Education

-"The National Center for Interprofessional Practice and Education is a public-private partnership (awarded by HRSA) that contributes to the transformation of health care by identifying ways to improve health, enhance patient care and control costs through integrating interprofessional practice and education.
+"The National Center for Interprofessional Practice and Education (NEXUS) is a public-private partnership (awarded by HRSA) that contributes to the transformation of health care by identifying ways to improve health, enhance patient care and control costs through integrating interprofessional practice and education.
 By rigorously aligning and integrating the needs and interests of health professions education with practice, the center aims to create a transformational "nexus" to incubate ideas, define the field, guide program development and research.
 The work of the Center is focused on five core domains: leadership; collaborative practice and health system transformation; education and training; research, evaluation and scholarship; and innovative and novel models."
 Join the National Center for Interprofessional Practice and Education blog.